-Parkhill Primary School
+Parkhill Primary School (Built)

 Funded by Round 3 of the federal government’s Building the Education Revolution for the Department of Education and Early Childhood Development.
 This project includes alterations and additions to Parkhill Primary School in Ashwood, Victoria, focusing primarily on the transformation of the existing school hall into a Performing Arts Centre with music practice rooms, changing rooms and culinary classroom.
-These internal spaces open to outside verandah areas to allow flexible learning.

 Limited funds were stretched throughout the whole school, to equitably increase everyone’s comfort.
 This included the creation of flexible indoor & outdoor spaces as extensions to existing learning facilities.